 The Risk Equation

 The risk equation for assessing risks is simple: Risk = Threat x Vulnerability x Asset.
 It may sound mathematical, but it’s more about logic than math.
-It involves accurately weighing and evaluating risks.
+It involves accurately weighing and evaluating risk levels.

 1. Threat Frequency

-Threat frequency determines the probability of a risk emerging and being likely to occur.
+Threat frequency determines the probability of potential threats emerging and being likely to occur.

 The vulnerability component refers to the possibility that a threat will take advantage of a specific vulnerability and weak point.

 The cost component is the total cost a realized threat would bring to an organization.
-It could be the loss of critical data assets, expensive system downtime, hardware damage, even legal fines from a security breach.
+It could be the loss of critical data assets, expensive system downtime, hardware damage, physical server damage from natural disasters, or even legal fines from a security breach.

 Who Should Perform the Risk Assessment Process?

 An IT security risk assessment should encompass your entire organization, so it requires complete in-house coordination.
 Therefore, every department should be represented, including senior management.
-Our information security experts at Liongard can help you develop and maintain complete transparency to help you create an effective risk assessment policy and implement better information security practices.
+Our information security experts at Liongard can help you develop and maintain complete transparency to help you implement an effective risk assessment policy and better information security practices to create risk management.

-The IT risk assessment process consists of nine different steps.
+The IT risk assessment process consists of nine different steps, that include:

 1. Pinpoint and Prioritize Assets